timothycdc/tchungblog/exampleSite/content/blog/physics-behind-music-harmonics-overtones-and-tuning.md

 Major 3rd: (440Hz and 550Hz)
 {{< audioplayer "/harm3.mp3" >}}

 Why do harmonies sound so pleasant to the human ear?
 Scientists believe that the brain is drawn to patterned, regular signals.
-Dissonance, on the other hand, causes a 'beating' sound [1], which is caused when two waves irregularly interfere with each other, causing a haphazard signal that puts people off.
+Dissonance, on the other hand, causes a 'beating' sound [1], which is caused when two waves irregularly interfere with each other, causing a haphazard signal that sounds off-putting and discomforting.

 Quarter-Step: (440Hz and 453Hz)
 {{< audioplayer "/harm4.mp3" >}}